CORPORATE GOVERNANCE GUIDELINES

 B. Composition of Board of Directors

-1. It is the policy of the Company that the Board consists of a majority of independent directors 1 as defined under the National Association of Securities Dealers rules, and as further determined under director qualifications standards recommended by the Governance and Stockholder Relations Committee.
+1. It is the policy of the Company that the Board consists of a majority of independent directors as defined under the rules of the NASDAQ Stock Market (“Nasdaq”), and as further determined under director qualification standards recommended by the Governance and Stockholder Relations Committee.

 2. It is the policy of the Company that the number of directors does not exceed a number that can function efficiently as a body.
 Our Bylaws provide for a Board size ranging between 5 and 17, with the number of directors currently set by the Board at 7.
 The Governance and Stockholder Relations Committee considers candidates to fill new positions created by expansion and vacancies that occur by resignation, by retirement or for any other reason.

 3. The Board from time to time will determine the leadership structure that serves it best.
-Although the roles of the offices of Chairman of the Board and Chief Executive Officer are currently held by different persons, the Board has no policy requiring the separation of the offices.
-The Board believes that it is in the best interests of the Company for the Board to make determinations on this issue depending on current and anticipated circumstances.
+The Board has no policy requiring the separation of the offices of Chairman of the Board and Chief Executive Officer.
+The Board may, but is not required to, appoint an independent director as Lead Director.
+The Board believes that it is in the best interests of the Company for the Board to make determinations on these issues depending on current and anticipated circumstances.

 4. Directors are nominated by the Board or by stockholders in accordance with the By-laws.
 The Governance and Stockholder Relations Committee will review all nominees for the Board in accordance with its charter.
 The assessment will include a review of the nominee's judgment, experience, independence, understanding of the Company's or other related industries, and the specific criteria developed by the Governance and Stockholder Relations Committee.
 Final approval of a candidate is determined by the full Board.